GAD-cell/gad-cell.github.io/src/content/blog/muon.md

 # Experimentation Results

+## Experimental Protocol

+The experiments were designed with two main objectives:
+	1. Verify the relevance of QK-Clipping as a stabilization technique when training with Muon.
+	2. Compare orthogonalization strategies within Muon: the classical Newton–Schulz (NS, Muon-V1) versus the spectrum-adapted Chebyshev-Accelerated Newton–Schulz (CANS, Muon-V2).

+To better highlight the differences between clipped and unclipped training, we deliberately used a high learning rate.
+This setup causes the logits to grow rapidly, which makes instabilities appear much earlier and thus accentuates the contrast between runs with and without QK-Clipping.

+The evaluation followed two complementary steps:
+	•	Step 1: Observe the training dynamics (train loss curves) under both clipping and orthogonalization choices.
+	•	Step 2: Validate these observations on the synthetic test problems from the Behavioral Insights section, covering a spectrum from well-conditioned to severely ill-conditioned tasks.

 The test belows were realised with [Le Carnet](https://github.com/MaxLSB/le-carnet).

 <p align="center">
  <img src="/blog_media/loss_muon.png" alt=""  style="width: 90%; height: auto;"><br>
   <figcaption style="font-size:14px; font-style:italic; margin-top:5px;">
+   Training loss comparison of Muon variants with and without QK-Clipping, and with NS vs CANS orthogonalization.
   </figcaption>
 </p>

 <p align="center">
  <img src="/blog_media/val_muon.png" alt=""  style="width: 90%; height: auto;"><br>
   <figcaption style="font-size:14px; font-style:italic; margin-top:5px;">
+  Validation loss comparison of Muon variants with and without QK-Clipping, and with NS vs CANS orthogonalization.
   </figcaption>
 </p>

 ## Discussion
+From the curves we observe:
+	•	Without clipping (noclip): training rapidly stalls, with losses plateauing at higher values for both NS and CANS.
+This confirms that uncontrolled logit growth destabilizes optimization.
+	•	With QK-Clipping (clip / clip-est): training becomes stable, with losses steadily decreasing.
+Both NS and CANS benefit from clipping, but Muon-V1 (NS) consistently achieves slightly lower losses.
+	•	Overall: QK-Clipping proves to be essential for stable convergence, while NS remains the more reliable orthogonalization method compared to CANS.

+## Validation on Toy Models (table)

+To further validate these findings, we evaluated Muon with NS and CANS on the four synthetic models defined earlier (Cases 1–4), which cover a spectrum from well-conditioned to severely ill-conditioned.

 | Model         | Muon NS test loss    | Muon CANS test loss |
 |---------------|-------------------------|-----------------------|